conan-io/conan-io.github.io/_posts/2025-11-17-how-to-use-sanitizers-in-your-conan-workflow.markdown

 3. **Start a new Conan project** with `conan new cmake_lib`
 4. **Build your project and run its tests** with `conan create . -pr=<your_sanitizer_profile>`

-You can find a complete working example with all the files from this blog post in our [GitHub Examples repository](https://github.com/conan-io/examples2/tree/main/examples/security/sanitizers).
+You can find a complete working example in our [GitHub Examples repository](https://github.com/conan-io/examples2/tree/main/examples/security/sanitizers).

 ### Related Resources